 Go ahead.
 Just try to ignore this sweet, calm face!
 Guess what?
 You don’t have to!
 Slather on that affection – this calm boy deserves it!

 Sometimes you want to create a behavior out of nowhere.
 Teaching your dog a new trick or command.
 For instance, I decided to train Sparta to hold random objects in her mouth so I could take a picture each day (you can view the hilarious results here).
 I obviously used positive reinforcement for that behavior, but exactly how does one give their dog a positive?

 So when I was working with Sparta to get her to hold things in her mouth, it was quite obviously impossible for me to reward her with a treat while she had the item in her mouth.
 Of course I could just give her the reward when she finally dropped the item, but dropping the item was exactly what I didn’t want.
-I wanted her to hold it.
+In order to recreate a behavior, we have to catch the behavior, and then name/mark the behavior.
+I wanted her to hold the item.
 That’s why Touch, Talk, Treat is so important.
 While she held it in her mouth, I could give her all the positives she wanted, telling her she was a good girl and petting her.
 I could catch the precise moment she gave me the behavior I wanted.
 As she held the item in her mouth, the Touch and Talk were both cues that the treat was (eventually) forthcoming, and that holding the item was the correct behavior to earn the reward.

 This form of verbal positive can come in very handy when you don’t or can’t have treats readily available.
 For example, when I am on a walk with Sparta and she sees another dog.
 Sparta is very dog reactive, and it takes a lot of trust in me for her to calmly pass that other dog.
 I want to reward that trust she has placed in me.
 Once we pass by that other dog, I give her that calm praise and a gentle pet on the head.
 We just had an entire conversation using only body language.
 Translation: